Srikanth-AD/Podcastwala/README.md

 # Podcastwala
 Your very own Podcast web app built with Laravel 5.
-This web app enables you to manage RSS feeds for your favorite podcasts and listen to your favorite episodes in a seemless UI.
+This web app enables you to manage RSS feeds for your favorite podcasts and listen to the episodes in a seemless UI.
 New episodes published by podcasts are automatically updated on a daily basis.
 Mark the items you have listened to as read and much more.

 ### Screenshots
 ![alt tag](https://raw.githubusercontent.com/modestkdr/Podcastwala/master/screenshots/prototype.png)